risuorg/risu/doc/presentation-revealmd.md

 ## Next steps with Magui

-- Four plugins as of this writing:
+- Plugins as of this writing:
     - Aggregate data from citellus sorted by plugin for quick comparison
     - Show 'metadata' extension separated to quickly compare across values
     - pipeline-yaml different across sosreports
     - seqno and higuuest seqno in galera
+    - release check across hosts

 ---